 The small town of Packwood (about 15 minutes south of the Ohanapecosh Campground) has numerous small restaurants and shops.
 It also has gas and a small supermarket.

 The Ohanapecosh area is generally accessible whenever Cayuse Pass is open.
-Cayuse Pass usually opens in mid-April and stays open through late November.
+Cayuse Pass usually opens in late April/early May and stays open through late November.

 Click here for Cayuse Pass and Chinook Pass information.